heathershaw821/amy/README.md

 - **Moderation Tools**: Designed to help mods manage their channels effectively.
 - **ASCII Art Performances**: Amy adds personality to interactions with expressive ASCII art.
 - **Authentication System**: Grants special privileges to authorized users, managed via `config.json`.
+- **Information Collection**: Amy can identify and process patterns like URLs, emails, card numbers, and more for moderation or analysis.

 ---